dabby04/Bugspyter/README.md

 ```
 jupyter serverextension list
 ```
-## Server extension is installed and enables, but jupyterbugbot does not appear
+## Server extension is installed and enables, but bugspyter does not appear

 If the server extension is installed and enabled, but you are not seeing the frontend, check the frontend is installed: